johandahlberg/arteria-packs/README.md

 snpseq_packs
 -------------

-StackStorm pack to setup automation workflow taking data from the sequencer to delivery on the remote host...
+StackStorm pack to setup automation workflow taking data from the sequencer to delivery on the remote host....

 Development and testing
 -----------------------